To catch a falling robber

 \section{Abstract}

 We consider a Cops-and-Robber game played on the subsets of an $n$-set.
 The robber starts at the full set; the cops start at the empty set.
-On each turn, the robber moves down one level by discarding an element, and each cop moves up one level by gaining an element.
+In each round, each cop moves up one level by gaining an element, and the robber moves down one level by discarding an element.
 The question is how many cops are needed to ensure catching the robber when the robber reaches the middle level.
-A.~Hill posed the problem and provided a lower bound of $2^{n/2}$ for even $n$ and $\CH{n}{\CL{n/2}}2^{-\FL{n/2}}$ for odd $n$.
-We prove an upper bound that is within a factor of $O(\ln n)$ times this lower bound.\\ Keywords: Cops-and-robber game; cop number; hypercube; $n$-dimensional cube
+Alan Hill posed the problem and provided a lower bound of $2^{n/2}$ for even $n$ and $\CH{n}{\CL{n/2}}2^{-\FL{n/2}}$ (which is asymptotic to $2^{\CL{n/2}}/\sqrt{\pi n/2}$) for odd $n$.
+Until now, no nontrivial upper bound was known.
+In this paper, we prove an upper bound that is within a factor of $O(\ln n)$ of this lower bound.\\ Keywords: Cops-and-robber game; cop number; hypercube; $n$-dimensional cube

 \baselineskip=16pt